Here’s everything you need to know about Frontity’s presence at JSNation Live.

 - 18:50 CEST

 Over the two-day event, we’ll be hanging out at our virtual booth and interacting with the community.
-Stop by to say hi, join our live demos or learn more about Frontity!
+Feel free to stop by to say hi, join our live demos or learn more about Frontity.

 Frontity JSNation Contest

 We are running a contest for the JSNation Live attendees.
 In order to participate, you have to build a website with Frontity (you can use a Frontity theme as a basis or create your own custom theme) and submit it before the 3rd of July.